LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/README.md

 [Binance Futures](https://binance-docs.github.io/apidocs/futures/en/#websocket-market-streams)
 ([+Testnet](https://testnet.binancefuture.com)) - more are coming soon.

-The algorythm of the depth_cache management was designed according to these instructions:
+The algorithm of the depth_cache management was designed according to these instructions:

 - [Binance Spot: "How to manage a local order book correctly"](https://developers.binance.com/docs/binance-api/spot-detail/web-socket-streams#how-to-manage-a-local-order-book-correctly)
 - [Binance Futures: "How to manage a local order book correctly"](https://binance-docs.github.io/apidocs/futures/en/#diff-book-depth-streams)